-Laurel Falls Trail is a 2.4 mile moderately trafficked out and back trail located near Gatlinburg, TN that features a waterfall and is good for all skill levels.
+Laurel Falls Trail is a 2.4 mile moderately trafficked out and back trail located near Gatlinburg, Tennessee that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until November.

 Nice easy trail to a small waterfall.
 Along the way there are a few nice views of the nearby hills and rock formations Laurel Falls is one of the most popular destinations in the park and parking at the trailhead is limited.
 The area is especially busy on weekends year-round and on weekdays during summer.
 Laurel Branch and the 80-foot high Laurel Falls are named for mountain laurel, an evergreen shrub which blooms along the trail and near the falls in May.
 The trail is paved and is suitable for strollers.